Advanced Fellowship in General and Transplant Hepatology

 The Advanced Fellowship in General and Transplant Hepatology affords the applicant focused training in clinical care and/or clinical or translational research in Hepatology and Liver Transplantation.
 This training is intended to further the sub-specialty training in Gastroenterology and serve as a “third tier” educational experience for Gastroenterology Fellows intending to focus careers on Hepatology.

 The Advanced Fellowship in General and Transplant Hepatology will combine inpatient and outpatient clinical experience in general and transplant hepatology as well as clinical and/or translational research opportunities.
 This fellowship will incorporate, under a single program umbrella and under the supervision of the faculty; 10 months of inpatient and outpatient liver transplant and/or hepatology experience, 2 months of dedicated research time and 4 weeks of vacation interspersed within the rotations.
 In addition, attendance at a weekly continuity clinic and transplant clinic will be maintained.
 A keen intellectual environment will be promoted by the attending staff devoted to patient care and teaching, and further fostered with educational conferences and lecture series.
-There will be ample opportunities to sharpen skills in liver biopsy and endoscopic procedures.
+There will be ample opportunities to sharpen skills in endoscopic procedures.

 Inpatient hepatology/liver transplant service